 This gives them the security and peace of mind they wanted.
 Julie has improved so much that she has become a scheme volunteer.
 She now runs a lunch club every Monday which encourages social interaction between participants, to help alleviate isolation and loneliness.

 Darren has a learning disability and was reliant upon his mother's support with his daily life.
 Sadly his mum passed away, leaving Darren alone with no support networks, struggling to cope with finances and living in poor conditions without utilities.

-With the help of Living Plus in Newcastle, Darren's quality of life has improved beyond recognition.
-He now feels safe and cared for in his home by Living Plus staff who have helped him regain his confidence and independence.
+With the help of Places for People Living Plus in Newcastle, Darren's quality of life has improved beyond recognition.
+He now feels safe and cared for in his home by Places for People Living Plus staff who have helped him regain his confidence and independence.

 He values this support so much so that he wants to give something back by doing voluntary work and raising money for charity.

 Kerry had a lot to cope with at home, with sole responsibility falling on her young shoulders for the upbringing of her two siblings.

 Consequently, she couldn’t go to school or college when she needed to which affected her education.
 And when Kerry did attend, she was bullied, which meant that her confidence and self-esteem were low.